LAGuide

 Earn 3x points with your sapphire card

 Esters is an all-purpose wine bar and restaurant directly next to Cassia (and also run by the same people) that’s perfect for a first date, a pre-dinner drink with a group, or getting some work done when you’re sick of coffee shops.
-In addition to a fantastic selection of wines by the bottle and glass, they also have a full bar - and excellent cocktails, like the LA-tini with gin, scotch, chartreuse, and jalapeño, and the only pisco sour you’ll ever want to drink again.
+In addition to a fantastic selection of wines by the bottle and glass, they also have a full bar and serve excellent cocktails, like the Esters’ Old Fashioned made with earl-grey-infused bourbon.

-When it comes to Santa Monica bars, there’s a belief that it’s Chez Jay and everyone else.
-It’s hard to argue otherwise.
-Opened in 1959, this nautical-themed landmark (literally) is a one-of-a-kind watering hole where you can get a dangerously stiff drink and a 10 oz. butter steak all at the same time.
-There are peanut shells on the floor, a weird giant fish on the wall, and The Stones just came on the jukebox.
-If you want one of the last remaining authentic Santa Monica experiences, drop what you’re doing and head to this crazy shack by the water.
+When it comes to Santa Monica bars, there’s a belief that it’s Chez Jay and everyone else—and it’s hard to argue otherwise.
+Opened in 1959, this nautical-themed landmark (literally) is a one-of-a-kind watering hole where you can get a dangerously stiff drink and a 10-oz. butter steak at the same time.
+There are peanut shells on the floor, a weird giant fish on the wall, and a jukebox playing The Stones.
+If you want one of the last remaining authentic Santa Monica experiences, head to this crazy shack by the water.

-The Gaslite remains one of Santa Monica’s best - and most authentic - places to cut loose.
-The name of the game at this den of debauchery is karaoke.
-Not to mention the free popcorn and a dance floor that gets wild in a hurry.
-So skip the scene and the long lines at a bar you don’t want to be at anyway, and go experience the dive bar of your dreams.
+At this den of debauchery, the name of the game is karaoke.
+The Gaslite is one of the best bars in Santa Monica where you can cut loose, plus there’s free popcorn and a dance floor that gets wild in a hurry.
+So skip the scene and the long lines at a bar you don’t want to be at anyway and go experience the dive bar of your dreams.

-Does Father’s Office have one of the best burgers in LA?
-You better believe it - and the bar’s not bad, either.
-Admittedly pretty claustrophobic during peak hours, the original location on Montana is a small, but nonetheless fantastic, place to get really beer drunk on a Saturday afternoon.
-The rotating craft beer list is solid and the people sipping them are unfairly attractive.
-The vibe is fun, casual, and laid-back.
-Oh, and did we mention there’s a burger?
+Does Father’s Office have one of the best (and most divisive) burgers in LA?
+You better believe it, and the bar’s not bad, either.
+Admittedly pretty cramped during peak hours, the original location on Montana is a small, but nonetheless fantastic, place to drink beer on a Saturday afternoon.
+The rotating craft beer list is solid, and the ambiance is fun but still relaxed, which is what we want from an evening in Santa Monica.

-In a town that doesn’t exactly hold on to its past, the Daily Pint remains a classic.
-The 25-year-old English pub/dive might not look like much, but the fact remains you’re not going to find a much better craft beer list on the Westside (not to mention those 300 kinds of whiskey either).
+The Daily Pint is a 20-something-year-old English pub/dive that might not look like much, but you’re not going to find a better craft beer list on the Westside (not to mention their 500 kinds of whiskey).
 Quirky, dimly lit, with old pool tables scattered about, this is the kind of place 50-year-old pirates go to get their Stone Imperial Russian Stout and reminisce about ports of call.

 $$$$